When to send an invoice

 1. Mailing invoices

-Benefits: This method can be helpful if the client isn’t overly digitally literate or they live in a remote location with no or an unstable internet connection.
+Benefits: This method can be helpful if the client isn’t overly digitally literate or they live in a remote location with unreliable internet.

 Negatives: This method can be slow and unreliable.
 There’s no guarantee the invoice will reach its destination and at the speed you want it to.